NREL/resstock/BuildResidentialHPXML/README.md

 **Windows: Back Window-to-Wall Ratio**

 The ratio of window area to wall area for the unit's back facade.
 Enter 0 if specifying Back Window Area instead.
+If the back wall is adiabatic, the value will be ignored.

 - **Name:** ``window_back_wwr``
 - **Type:** ``Double``